Vivasvana/bookmarks/README.md

 This web-application allows a user to manage a bookmark list.
 The user can add a new bookmark, view a list of all bookmarks grouped by group property, delete any bookmark from an existing list.

+The first section of the app is a form where a user can add a new bookmark.
-A new bookmark has 3 required fields.
+Each bookmark has 3 required fields.
 They are the name, the url and the group.
 There are three groups.
 The group list is static intentionally because there is no requirement/description how the user should manage the bookmark group list.

+In the second section the user can see all bookmarks which grouped by the group field.
+Grouping implemented by tabs.
+Each tab displays bookmarks from corresponding group.

+The user is able to delete any bookmark.
+The user has to confirm deletion to prevent unintentionally action.

 ## Development server